olochlainn/demo-component-federate/README.md

 # demo-component-federate
-Repo to hold Federate content to be used in Antora demo site
+Repo to hold content to be used in Antora demo site for Siren online help.
+Originally used just for Federate content, hence name.